UnderNightInBirth/FLS-Flora/README.md

 </div>

-:warning: Characters are in [varied progress](manual/ROADMAP.md).
-You can still launch the game and enjoy, even on Network, but not everything is polished!

 This modpack includes:
-- Custom characters - ported, by-hand, and hand-drawn!
+- Custom characters - some ported, some by-hand, and hand-drawn!
+- Functional in-game Command List and future Missions
 - A new look to some of the UI and menus
 - Lots of added BGMs to tune in to
 - Ported Type Lumina stages with nighttime edits